gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     <a href="../webgl-same-code-canvas-embedded-border-box.html" target="_blank">A page with a canvas embedded in a paragraph using <code>box-sizing: border-box;</code></a>

-    <code>box-sizing: border-box;</code> makes borders and padding use take space from the element they're defined on rather than outside it.
+    <code>box-sizing: border-box;</code> makes borders and padding take space from the element they're defined on rather than outside it.
 In other words, in
-    normal box-sizing mode a 400x300 pixel element with 15pixel border has a 400x300pixel content space surrounded by a 15 pixel border making its total size
+    normal box-sizing mode a 400x300 pixel element with 15 pixel border has a 400x300 pixel content space surrounded by a 15 pixel border making its total size
     430x330 pixels.
 In box-sizing: border-box mode the border goes on the inside so that same element would stay 400x300 pixels, the content would end up being 370x270.
 This is yet another reason why using `clientWidth` and `clientHeight` is so important.
 If you set the border to say `1em` you'd have no way of knowing what size your canvas will turn out.
 It would be different with different fonts on different machines or different browsers.